 Viral pneumonia is an infection of the lung by a viral type or strain.
-Signs and symptoms of viral pneumonia common to most viral lung infections include low fever (less than 102 F), coughing up some mucus, tiredness and muscle aches.
-Severe viral infection signs and symptoms may include persistent cough, short of breath, severe chest pain and weakness, coughing up blood, vomiting, dehydration, unable to eat or drink.
-Severe infections of some viruses like Influenza A type H1N1 may cause death in some patients.
+Signs and symptoms of viral pneumonia common to most viral lung infections include low fever (less than 102 F), coughing up some mucus, tiredness, and muscle aches.
+Severe viral infection signs and symptoms may include persistent cough, shortness of breath, severe chest pain and weakness, coughing up blood, vomiting, dehydration, and an inability to eat or drink.
+Severe infections of some viruses like influenza A type H1N1 may cause death in some patients.

-Causes of most viral pneumonias can be Influenza A and B, Respiratory syncytial virus (RSV, usually in children), Adenovirus, Parainfluenza and rarely, Varicella viruses.
-Occasionally, outbreaks occur with other viruses.
+Causes of most viral pneumonias can be influenza A and B, respiratory syncytial virus (RSV, usually in children), adenovirus, parainfluenza, and rarely, varicella viruses.
+Occasionally, outbreaks occur with other viruses, such as COVID-19.

 Kasper, D.L., et al., eds.
 Harrison's Principles of Internal Medicine, 19th Ed.
 United States: McGraw-Hill Education, 2015.